gerald1248/who-needs-users-slides/slides.md

 ```

 <aside class="notes" data-markdown>
 In very general terms, OpenShift fills an important functionality gap.
-Typically an imperative API is supplied via `oc`; the versino adopted upstream tends to be more generic, more powerful and far more complex.
+Typically an imperative API is supplied via `oc`; the version adopted upstream tends to be more generic, more powerful and far more complex.
 </aside>

 # MULTITENANCY {bg=#6a2469 .light-on-dark}